List of The Prince of Tennis video games

 The Prince of Tennis is a video game series that has games for the Game Boy Advance, Nintendo 3DS, Nintendo DS, PlayStation, PlayStation 2, and mobile platforms.
-All of the following video games have been released in Japanese only.
-Most of them were published by Konami (except the 3DS one, that was published by FuRyu).
+All of the following video games have only been released in Japan.
+Most were published by Konami, with the exception of The Prince of Tennis II: Go to the Top, published by FuRyu.